The role of the Control Functions in compensation

 Risk and Control Related Behaviour assessment of Group and business functions

-Focus on the link between compensation and risk and control related behaviours continues.
-The Control Functions annually perform a quantitative and qualitative assessment of each of these behaviours independently and summarise the outcomes in a consolidated Group report.
+The focus on risk and control related behaviours continues.
+The Control Functions annually perform an independent assessment of risk and control related behaviours and summarise the outcomes in a consolidated report.

 Risk and Control Related Behaviour assessment of Key Risk Takers

-In 2016, Swiss Re has identified 210 positions that qualify as Key Risk Takers.
-This group consists of the members of the Group EC, BU EC members, GMDs and other roles with significant risk taking authority.
-The list of Key Risk Takers is reviewed on an annual basis.
+In 2017, Swiss Re identified 180 positions that qualify as Key Risk Takers.
+This group consists of the members of the Group EC, BU EC members, other key executives and roles with core risk-taking authority.
+The list of Key Risk Takers is reviewed on a regular basis by Risk Management and Human Resources.

 Influence of the behavioural assessment on compensation